How To Start Making Soap At Home?

 When we started making soap at home, we had to read tons of articles, watch various video tutorials, ask experienced soapmakers stupid questions and re-read our Chemistry books from high school, in order to be fully prepared for anything that we will experience in the process.
 If you are thinking about starting making soap at home, please consider getting high-quality information from trusted sources.

 There are many e-Books out there, which don't really teach you the small yet important things of soap making.
-A few of the sources we would recommend if you are a beginner soapmaker, are SoapQueen, Lovely-Greens, Elly's Everyday.
-These are our favourite sources of inspiration and our guides when starting out this soap journey, so we believe they will help you learn a lot as well!
+A few of the sources we would recommend if you are a beginner soap maker, are SoapQueen, Lovely-Greens, Elly's Everyday.
+These are our favorite sources of inspiration and our guides when starting out this soap journey, so we believe they will help you learn a lot as well!